pwilmart/PAW_phospho/README.md

 ![Slide 4](images/Slide4.png)

 Whether or not these common tools/pipelines (Proteome Discoverer, MaxQuant, the Trans-Proteomic Pipeline, FragPipe, etc.) can report acceptable results for phospho peptide studies depends on how they are configured.
-The setting need to pass through as many phospho peptides as possible into the final results files.
+The settings need to pass through as many phospho peptides as possible into the final results files.
 Some loss of usable phospho peptides will always occur, but it can be kept to low levels with careful configuration of the tools/pipelines.

 ---